oxcamne/oxcam/docs/install.md

 1. You can set up Google reCaptcha for production and development.
 Once a user successfully signs in, the IP address will be trusted for 90 days and Captcha will not be enforced during that period.

 1. Setting VERIFY_TIMEOUT to a non-zero value enforces a time-out between sending verification emails to a particular email address or IP address.
-Like reCaptcha, this is an anti-spammer tool.
+Like reCaptcha, this is an anti-spammer tool and it is recommended you set it to at least 1 minute.

 ### Start Building Your Database